kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * AWSXRayDaemonWriteAccess
 * AWSXRayElasticBeanstalkWriteAccess
 * AWSXrayFullAccess
-Incorrect

 You can use AWS Identity and Access Management (IAM) to grant X-Ray permissions to users and compute resources in your account.
 IAM controls access to the X-Ray service at the API level to enforce permissions uniformly, regardless of which client (console, AWS SDK, AWS CLI) your users employ.
 To use the X-Ray console to view service maps and segments, you only need read permissions.
 To enable console access, add the AWSXrayReadOnlyAccess managed policy to your IAM user.
 For local development and testing, create an IAM user with read and write permissions.
 Generate access keys for the user and store them in the standard AWS SDK location.
 You can use these credentials with the X-Ray daemon, the AWS CLI, and the AWS SDK.

 To deploy your instrumented app to AWS, create an IAM role with write permissions and assign it to the resources running your application.
 AWSXRayDaemonWriteAccess includes permission to upload traces, and some read permissions as well to support the use of sampling rules.
 The read and write policies do not include permission to configure encryption key settings and sampling rules.
 Use AWSXrayFullAccess to access these settings, or add configuration APIs in a custom policy.
 For encryption and decryption with a customer-managed key that you create, you also need permission to use the key.
 On supported platforms, you can use a configuration option to run the X-Ray daemon on the instances in your environment.
 You can enable the daemon in the Elastic Beanstalk console or by using a configuration file.
 To upload data to X-Ray, the X-Ray daemon requires IAM permissions in the AWSXRayDaemonWriteAccess managed policy.
 These permissions are included in the Elastic Beanstalk instance profile.
-Hence, the correct answer is the AWSXRayDaemonWriteAccess managed policy.
+* Hence, the correct answer is the AWSXRayDaemonWriteAccess managed policy.
 AWSXrayReadOnlyAccess is incorrect because this policy is primarily used if you just want a read-only access to X-Ray.
 AWSXrayFullAccess is incorrect.
 Although this can provide the required access to the daemon, this is not being used in Elastic Beanstalk as it does not abide by the standard security advice of granting the least privilege.
 AWSXRayElasticBeanstalkWriteAccess is incorrect because this is not an available managed policy.